How Much Homeowner’s Insurance Do I Need?

 Captive agents can only offer you a single policy at one premium.
 They often have to reduce coverage to get you a lower premium, whereas an independent agent makes insurance companies compete for your business.

-Your insurance company or agent can also assist you if you’re not exactly sure what you need.
+Your insurance company or agent can also assist you if you’re not exactly sure what types of coverage you need.